 | Multicolor | Playful, festive, bold | Living room, entryway, kids' room |

 Mosaic Age ships within the USA only.
-Orders are dispatched within 1 to 2 business days, and delivery typically takes around 2 to 5 business days after dispatch, depending on your location.
-Your lamp arrives as a complete, working light — the bulb is included, so you can set it up and enjoy it the same day it arrives.
+Orders are dispatched within 1 to 2 business days, and delivery typically arrives within 2 to 5 business days after dispatch depending on your location.
+The lamp arrives ready to use — bulb included — so you can plug it in and enjoy the colored glow the same day it arrives.